 A decreased ability to produce lactase can be genetic, or may be caused by residual damage to the small intestine following a viral or bacterial infection.
 Where you're from makes a difference too; lactose intolerance is most commonly found in people of East Asian descent, as well as in people of West African, Arab, Jewish, Greek and Italian descent.
 Only about 5 percent of people of Northern European descent are lactose intolerant.

 What Should You Do If You Are Lactose Intolerant?

 Avoiding lactose often means steering clear of many, but not all, dairy products.
 That can pose a problem, as dairy products are important sources of protein, calcium and vitamins A, B12 and D. Many Americans already fall short of the daily recommended amount of calcium; if you avoid dairy products, you're even more likely to be calcium-deficient.
 You may have to try a little harder but there are plenty of nondairy sources of calcium (see below).

-• Try introducing lactose slowly: People with lactose intolerance can generally tolerate about 12 g of lactose at a time (that's the equivalent to the lactose in 1 cup of milk), or 18 g of lactose spread throughout the day.
+- Try introducing lactose slowly: People with lactose intolerance can generally tolerate about 12 grams of lactose at a time (that's the equivalent to the lactose in 1 cup of milk), or 18 grams of lactose spread throughout the day.
 Some research also suggests that people become more tolerant of lactose when they consume it more regularly.